usnistgov/mobile-threat-catalogue/CONTRIBUTING.md

 ### Adding a Glossary Term
 1. Find the ``glossary-terms.yml`` file located in the ``_data`` folder
 2. Add a new entry to the bottom of the file using the following format:

     ```yaml
         -
             term:
             definition:
     ```
 3. Create a pull request.

 ## Providing Other Comments
 Have a general comment or want to request a change?
-Open an issue here on Github
+Open an issue here on Github.

 For each comment to the Mobile Threat Catalogue, please provide the following:
 - Threat ID: If the comment is specific to a given threat, provide the ID for that threat.
 Otherwise, leave this blank.